Undocumented and DACA Students

 If you receive an internship offer, you may ask the employer not to be paid and pursue other means of financial support such as those mentioned above.

-- You may discuss with an employer the option of working as an independent contractor.
+- You may discuss with an employer the option of working as an independent contractor/freelancer.

-- Independent contractors often do the same type of work, but instead of working for one employer, might work for multiple clients.
+- Independent contractors/freelancers often do the same type of work, but instead of working for one employer, might work for multiple clients.

 - Examples of independent contractor jobs include freelance writer, graphic designer, tutor, web developer, or social media manager.

-- An independent contractor can use an Independent Taxpayer Identification Number which can be obtained regardless of immigration status.
+- An independent contractor/freelancer can use an Independent Taxpayer Identification Number which can be obtained regardless of immigration status.

 - If you are interested in starting your own business, a Limited Liability Company (LLC) may be an option to consider.